NathanWang00/nathanwang00.github.io/_projects/(0) Thief of Time.md

 + Iterate upon player feedback to create a balanced experience

 ##### Summary
 For this project, I was the lead designer and programmer in a group of 9.
-Specifically, I created and balanced the combat mechanics and controls, while overseeing the project.
+Specifically, I created and balanced the combat system and controls, while also overseeing the project's direction.

-It was my first time being in charge of so many people.
-While I made a lot of mistakes, I learned a lot about communication,
+This was my first experience of being in charge of a team of that scale.
+While I made a lot of mistakes, I learned a lot about working in teams and directing my groupmates towards a singular vision.

+The project also ran into production issues, especially with the art, which forced me to cut the game down to it's core mechanics.
+While it didn't turn out to be everything I hoped for, I took many of the lessons I learned into future projects.

 <p class="text-center">
-{% include elements/button.html link="https://github.com/YoussefRaafatNasry/portfolYOU" text="Learn More" %}
+{% include elements/button.html link="https://github.com/NathanWang00/Thief-of-Time" text="Github" %}
 </p>